usnistgov/ElectionResultsReporting/Election_Results_Reporting_UML_documentation.md

 For defining information about a person; the person may be a candidate, election official, authority for a reporting unit, etc. [ElectionReport](#_17_0_2_4_78e0236_1389366195564_913164_2300) includes Person.
 [Candidate](#_17_0_2_4_78e0236_1389366272694_544359_2440) and [ElectionAdministration](#_18_0_2_6340208_1441311877439_710008_4433) and
 [GpUnit](#_17_0_2_4_78e0236_1389366233346_42391_2380) reference Person.
 Person optionally references [ContactInformation](#_17_0_5_1_43401a7_1400624327407_326048_3637) for associating contact information.

-Multiple occurrences of the <MiddleName> element can be used as needed, e.g., for names such as “John Andrew Winston Smith”.
+Multiple occurrences of the MiddleName attribute can be used as needed, e.g., for names such as “John Andrew Winston Smith”.

 Attribute | Multiplicity | Type | Attribute Description
 --------- | ------------ | ---- | ---------------------